yorkox0/fastMeterpreter/README.md

 # fast-meterpreter

-A tool designed to create fatest payloads for windows, linux and android
+A tool designed to create the fastest payloads for windows, linux and android

-# Requiriments
+# Requirements

 ```
 sudo apt install gnome-terminal metasploit-framework python3 python3-pip